-Visual Art - General Stream
+Visual Art - Art Studio Stream

-- AUART 101 Introduction to the History of Art I OR

-- AUART 103 Caves to Skyscrapers: The Built Environment

-- · AUART 102 Introduction to the History of Art II
+- AUART 100 Introduction to Art History and Visual Culture

-- · AUART 111 Studio Foundation I
+- AUART 111 Studio Foundation I

-- · AUART 112 Studio Foundation II 3-D and Colour Theory
+- AUART 112 Studio Foundation II 3-D and Colour Theory

-- · AUART 215 Sculpture I
+- AUART 215 Sculpture I

-- · AUART 231 Drawing I
+- AUART 231 Drawing I

-- · AUART 232 Drawing II
+- AUART 232 Drawing II

-- · AUART 271 Painting I
+- AUART 271 Painting I

-- · AUART 272 Painting II
+- AUART 272 Painting II

 - AUART 331 Drawing III

-- · AUART 371 Painting III
+- AUART 371 Painting III

-- · AUART 411 Visual Explorations
+- AUART 411 Visual Explorations

-- ★6 additional at a senior level in art history - · Any AUART course to be used as a prerequisite for subsequent AUART courses must be passed with a minimum of C- (or equivalent). - A grade of D or D+ in a Major subject may normally be credited only once in the student's Art Major program.
+- ★9 additional at a senior level in art history - Any AUART course to be used as a prerequisite for subsequent AUART courses must be passed with a minimum of C- (or equivalent). - A grade of D or D+ in a Major subject may normally be credited only once in the student's Art Major program.
 Any subsequent course for which a grade of either D or D+ is received must be repeated for degree credit or an alternative course, approved by the Department, must be substituted.